Young Learners’ Courses at Melton College

 What you should bring to your English Classes

 All materials are included in the tuition fee and students will be provided with paper.
 Students should bring:

 Students will definitely benefit from having a smartphone for some activities or, even better, a tablet (iPad or equivalent).
 The College has fast, reliable WiFi in all rooms.

-Young Learners can stay in Bishop's hotel if accompanying their parents.
+Young Learners can stay in Melton Guest House if accompanying their parents.

 If staying in accommodation arranged privately, please let us know the address and contact information and, if not staying with parents, the name of the person looking after the student during their stay.

 Lessons Out are a popular feature of our Young Learners' Courses.
-They give the students the chance to learn English whilst exploring some of the many attractions of York as a city.
+They give the students the chance to learn English while exploring some of the many attractions of York as a city.

-Our lessons out make use of the Cathedral - York Minster- and some of our world-famous museums, for example the National Railway Museum, The Castle Museum and the groundbreaking Jorvik Centre.
+Our lessons out make use of the Cathedral - York Minster - and some of our world-famous museums, for example the National Railway Museum, The Castle Museum and the groundbreaking Jorvik Viking Centre.
 Lessons Out also include project work and the chance to interact with visitors while completing surveys and questionnaires.

 On Young Learners' Courses at Easter and in October we usually have two Lessons Out each week.
 In summer we usually have one Lesson Out each week, nearly always on Wednesday afternoon.